-We are organized into two reportable segments: Scores and Software.
+We are organized into the following two reportable segments: Software and Scores.
 Although we sell solutions and services into a large number of end user product and industry markets, our reportable business segments reflect the primary method in which management organizes and evaluates internal financial information to make operating decisions and assess performance.